 Matching the compression set reliance of your material to your intended use is essential.
 If the gasket material deforms, the seal will fail, leading to leaks and contaminations.

-Silicone gaskets have low flammability levels, which makes them ideal for industries that generate excessive heat.
-They can be used in telecommunications equipment and mass transit systems.
+Silicone gaskets have low flammability levels, making them ideal for industries that generate excessive heat.
+They can also be used in telecommunications equipment and mass transit systems.

-Silicone gaskets meet the testing requirements from Underwriters Laboratories (UL) for fire safety and flame resistance, meaning they can achieve UL94V0, UL94V1, and UL94HF1 flammability standards.
+Silicone gaskets meet Underwriters Laboratories (UL) testing requirements for fire safety and flame resistance, meaning they can achieve UL94V0, UL94V1, and UL94HF1 flammability standards.

-Silicon gaskets have a water-repelling material that repels liquids, resists moisture, and maintains a watertight seal.
-This sealing ability is essential for industries dealing with moisture or water and great for outdoor use in wet weather conditions.
+Silicone gasket material is water-repelling, repelling liquids, resisting moisture, and maintaining a watertight seal.
+This sealing ability is essential for industries dealing with moisture or water and is great for outdoor use in wet weather conditions.

 What Are the Types of Silicone Gaskets?

-Silicone gaskets can come in sheets or rolls in different thicknesses.
-However, you can also have solid, sponge, or foam silicones depending on your needs.
+Silicone gaskets can come in sheets or rolls of different thicknesses.
+Depending on your needs, you can also use solid, sponge, or foam silicones.

 TYPE #1: SOLID SILICONE GASKETS